 IMPORTANT NOTE: Click here for the most current information about the Portland Harbor Superfund Site.
 Please bear with us as we reorganize our website.

-The Portland Harbor Superfund Site in Portland, Oregon is located within the lower Willamette River from the Broadway Bridge (RM 11.8) to Kelly Point Park (RM 1.9) and is the result of decades of industrial use along the Willamette River.
+The Portland Harbor Superfund Site, as listed on the National Priorities List, includes an in-river and an upland portion of the lower Willamette River and is the result of decades of industrial use along the Willamette River.
 The Portland Harbor Superfund Site was added to EPA's National Priorities List in December 2000.